NASA Astronaut Group 8: Call for applications

 Unlike previous calls for applications, the 1976 one did not specify a requirement for citizenship of the United States.
 This was because on June 1, 1976, the Supreme Court had ruled in the case of Hampton v.
 Mow Sun Wong that the Civil Service Commission could not issue regulations prohibiting the employment of non-citizens.
-It however, leave the door open to their prohibition through statute or executive order.
+It however, left the door open to their prohibition through statute or executive order.
 On September 2, 1976, President Gerald Ford issued Executive Order 11935, requiring citizenship for Federal employment, thereby effectively nullifying the Supreme Court's ruling.
 Some applications were received from non-citizens.
 On December 7, 1976, NASA's Director of Personnel, Carl Grant, advised the selection board that any applications accepted from non-citizens should be on the understanding that they would take up US citizenship before the end of the two-year training and evaluation period.

 Selection process

 Between July 1976 and June 1977, the JSC received 24,618 inquiries.
 Of these 20,440 requested and were sent application packages.
 Eventually, the total number of applications was 8,079.
 Most were received in the final two weeks before the deadline date.
 It was not possible for the selection board to evaluate this many applications, so they were pre-screened to identify the most promising ones.
 The first pass was to eliminate those that did not meet the minimum requirements.
 This eliminated over 2,000 applications.
 The selection board then began processing the remaining 5,680.
 A point system was then used to rank candidates.
 For pilots, this took account of hours flown, test pilot experience, types and numbers of different aircraft flown, and grade point average for undergraduate and graduate degrees.
 For mission specialists, points were awarded for academic degrees, grade point averages, and years of experience.

 The selection board assessed 649 of the pilot applicants as qualified.
 Of these, 147 were military and 512 were civilians; ten were minorities and eight were women.
 From these, 80 were selected for interviews, of whom 76 were military and four were civilians; three were minorities but there were no women.
 The first woman to graduate from the United States Naval Test Pilot School, Beth Hubert, did not do so until 1985, and the first to graduate from the U.S. Air Force Test Pilot School, Jane Holley, in 1974.